The Devon Bat Survey 2024

 The Devon Bat Survey is a citizen science project brought to you as part of Saving Devon’s Treescapes, a partnership project led by Devon Wildlife Trust on behalf of the Devon Ash Dieback Resilience Forum.
 The bat survey forms part of the project's monitoring of key species with a dependence on our treescapes.

-Be the first to hear about the Devon Bat Survey and other ways to connect to nature - sign up to our newsletter!
+Be the first to hear about the Devon Bat Survey and other ways to get involved with Devon's wildlife.

 How does it work?